sachaboudjema/ansible-modules-arubaos/README.md

 # ArubaOS 8 ansible modules

 Set of modules to automate ArubaOS 8 controller plateforms with ansible.\
-The directory structure can be imported as is alongside playbooks.

 An example playbook is provided, illustrating use cases for all modules.